yanqingSHEN/SQL/Leetcode/Second Highest Salary.md

 The COALESCE() function returns the first non-null value in a list.

 We need COALESCE here because there may be null value for us to consider.

+_OFFSET Function_

+OFFSET excludes the first set of records.
+OFFSET can only be used with an ORDER BY clause.